LudovaTech/build-robocup-junior-open-soccer-field-tutorial/README.md

 To secure the boards next to each other, we used **metal hinges** capable of unfolding to 180°.
 These hinges are attached to the boards with **screws** of length **less than 1.8 cm**. \
 For the width, a single hinge is used to attach the two boards each 93 cm long. \
 For the length, two hinges are used.
 Attach the first two boards, each 81 cm long, with one hinge, then attach the second board to a third board with a hinge placed on the **opposite side** to the wall of the first hinge.
+> [!WARNING]
-> ⚠️⚠️⚠️ Make sure to position the hinges between the boards accurately and orient them precisely in the width direction. \
+> Make sure to position the hinges between the boards accurately and orient them precisely in the width direction. \
-> ⚠️⚠️⚠️ When you fold the lengthwise boards, they should form a 'Z' shape.
+> When you fold the lengthwise boards, they should form a 'Z' shape.
 ![z](./img/z.jpg)

 Now that the walls are created, they need to be assembled together.
 We used a different type of hinge for this: **butt hinges**.
 These hinges must be fixed in all four interior corners of the field.
 For the widths, install the butt hinges on the same side as the other hinges.
 The choice of side for the lengths does not matter.
+> [!WARNING]
-> ⚠️⚠️⚠️ The widths of the field must frame the lengths.
+> The widths of the field must frame the lengths.
 This means the ends of the lengths must touch the inside edges of the widths. \
-> ⚠️⚠️⚠️ Ensure you consider the size of your butt hinges and position them correctly so they can interlock smoothly without any issues. \
+> Ensure you consider the size of your butt hinges and position them correctly so they can interlock smoothly without any issues. \
-> ⚠️⚠️⚠️ Position the butt hinges at the same height so that any width can be fixed to any length.
+> Position the butt hinges at the same height so that any width can be fixed to any length.

 ![assemblage](./img/assemblage.png)